matas-sh/advanced-database-systems-cswk/README.md

 ## Frontend
 The Frontend is a Webpack server that collects all the source code and bundles in a single file that get sent to the user's browser once a request to the server is made via port `9000`.
 There after, the the browser sends GET requests to Flask server via port `5000` using source code to retrieve any data it needs for rendering the UI.

-To start the start user needs to move to the
-Because the frontend is a combination of React and many other packages, to ensure that the server runs user needs
+To start the UI server, the user needs to move to the `./frontend` directory and run `npm install` or `yarn install` (this assumes that user has either yarn or npm on the machine).
+Because the frontend is a combination of Webpack, React and many other JavaScript packages, to ensure that the server runs, the user needs to install those packages.
+After successful installation.
+The user can start the ui server by running the fallowing command - `npm start` in the current directory.
+This will start the bundling process and once finished will display 'Compiled successfully' message at the bottom of the logs in the terminal.
+Once compiled, the UI will be available on the network at 'http://{VM_IP}:9000/'